Catalog-based detection of unrecognized blends in deep optical ground based imaging: Results

 In the right panel of Fig.~\ref{fig:pz_outlier} we present the Recall on photo-$z$ outliers versus the Recall on All blends.
 This direct comparison shows how effective our blend-oriented algorithms are at identifying photo-\textit{z} outliers.
 Again LOF and the SOM distance cut perform significantly better than the others, while the SOM blending cell approach and RF are among the worst, underperforming even the simple anomaly detection methods.
 We do not compare the results with a one-to-one diagonal line in this panel as the quantitative relation between detected unrecognized blends and photo-\textit{z} outliers can be complicated.

-It is important to note that our implementation of RF and the SOM blending cell approach are essentially trained to detect unrecognized blends, while the SOM distance cut and LOF are set up to detect ``feature outliers''.
-The fact that the latter approaches outperform the previous two indicates that the photo-$z$ outliers have more exotic features than blends.
+It is important to note that our implementation of RF and the SOM blending cell approach are \edit{designed} to detect unrecognized blends, while the SOM distance cut and LOF are set up to detect ``feature outliers''. \edit{RF is an explicitly supervised algorithm to label regions of feature space while SOM is an unsupervised reduction of that feature space to a 2D map.
+However, by identifying regions on the SOM that correspond to high blend fractions, we have introduced labeling which makes it better suited for detecting unrecognized blends.
+This is contrasted with SOM distance cut and LOF which have no labeling at any point and are closer to traditional ``unsupervised'' algorithms. } The fact that the ``feature outlier'' approaches outperform the previous two indicates that the photo-$z$ outliers have more exotic features than blends.
 This point is strengthened by LOF, which is aimed at finding isolated objects in feature space where a low local density is found.
 In other words, LOF is prioritized to find the most extreme features.
 On the other hand, this means that the blended objects are less extreme and often share their feature spaces with pure galaxies.
 Those features spaces can only be identified by targeted Machine Learning algorithms such as RF and the SOM blending cell approach.
 We discuss the relative importance of each feature for identifying such feature spaces in Sect.~\ref{subsec:dis_imp}.
 In conclusion, unrecognized blends and photo-$z$ outliers are two dissimilar populations based on the features considered in this work.
 The SOM distance cut and LOF are efficient at detecting the ``feature outliers'', of which a good proportion are photo-$z$ outliers.
 At a 10\,\% cost to the sample, the SOM distance cut is able to remove 18\,\% of unrecognized blends which includes 35\,\% of the total photo-$z$ outliers.

 A more direct method to detect photo-\textit{z} outliers would be to train the RF with a photo-z ``inlier + outlier'' sample instead of the pure + blends sample, or to map an ``outlier identification sample'' onto the SOM to find "outlier cells".
 We choose not to explore this set-up for two reasons.
 First, we have a limited sample size -- only 804 photo-\textit{z} outliers in total, and we prefer to reserve all of them for validation.
 Second, as shown in Fig.~\ref{fig:mag_hist}, the spectrum-matched subsample underwent a very different selection from the validation sample.
 Training and validating on such a subsample does not necessarily imply any useful information about real-world applications.
 We seek to study the problem more thoroughly in the future with both larger samples of real observations and simulated data.